-Question: We have a one-year-old daughter, and we want to raise her right.
+Question: Dr. Dobson, we have a one-year-old daughter, and we want to raise her right.
 I've heard that parents can increase the mental abilities of their children if they stimulate them properly during the early years.
 Is this accurate, and if so, how can I accomplish this with my baby?

 Answer: Research has shown that parents can, indeed, increase the intellectual capability of their children.
 This conclusion was first reached through the renowned Harvard University Preschool Project.
 A team of researchers led by Dr. Burton White studied young children aged eight to eighteen months over a ten-year period, hoping to discover which experiences in the early years of life contribute to the development of healthy, intelligent human beings.
 The results of this important study are summarized below.

 a.
 It is increasingly clear that the origins of human competence are to be found in a critical period of development between eight and eighteen months of age.
 The child's experiences during these brief months do more to influence future intellectual competence than any time before or after.

 b.
 The single most important environmental factor in the life of the child is his or her mother.
 "She is on the hook," said Dr. White, and exercises more influence on her child's experiences than any other person or circumstance.

 c.
 The amount of live language directed to a child (not to be confused with television, radio, or overheard conversations) is vital to his or her development of fundamental linguistic, intellectual, and social skills.
 The researchers concluded, "Providing a rich social life for a twelve- to fifteen-month-old child is the best thing you can do to guarantee a good mind."

 d.
 Those children who were given free access to living areas of their homes progressed much faster than those whose movements were restricted.